nfdi4plants/ARC-specification/ARC specification.md

 ### ARC Representation

-ARCs are Git repositories, as defined and supported by the [Git C implementation](https://git-scm.org) (version XX or newer) with [Git-LFS extension](https://git-lfs.github.com) (version 2.12.0), or fully compatible implementations.
+ARCs are Git repositories, as defined and supported by the [Git C implementation](https://git-scm.org) (version 2.26 or newer) with [Git-LFS extension](https://git-lfs.github.com) (version 2.12.0), or fully compatible implementations.

 ARC terminology implicitly borrows from Git and Git-LFS terminology.
 For example, an ARC commit is simply a Git commit, and the ARC history is the repository history.
 Furthermore, an ARC can contain multiple branches, etc.